LutetiumCalciumLee/Studying_C_lang/README.md

-# Summary: Loop Control in C (while, do-while, break, continue, goto, return)
+# Chapter 7 .
+Loop Control in C (while, do-while, break, continue, goto, return)

 ## 1. **while Loop**
 - The `while` loop repeatedly executes a block of code as long as a specified condition remains true.